-The Shankar-Spiegel Award for “Best Dissertation Proposal in Direct/Interactive Marketing” will be awarded at the 2018 Interactive Marketing Research Conference (IMRC) at Amsterdam in March 2018 (http://www.marketingedge.org/academics/interactive-marketing-research-conference).
+The Shankar-Spiegel Award for “Best Dissertation Proposal in Direct/Interactive Marketing” will be awarded at the 2019 Interactive Marketing Research Conference at Houston in March 2019.
 The topics include, but are not limited to:

 |Direct marketing||E-commerce||Integrated marketing communications|

 Award Details: Marketing EDGE will award up to $6,000 ($3,000 to the winner(s); $1,500 to the Honorable Mention(s)) in financial assistance to be used for conducting the research and data collection to support their dissertation.
 Winning candidates will be assisted in gaining the cooperation of D/IM firms for data collection.
 All students who submit proposals will be given generous use of the Marketing EDGE Dataset Library.

 - An electronic version of the proposal (Word or PDF format) must be received by July 31, 2018.
 Submissions received after this date will not be considered.
 The maximum length is 25 double-spaced pages, including executive summary, tables/exhibits and references.
 The first page should be an executive summary of the proposal.